Hassan-Qureshi/arbisoft-tech-assignment/README.md

 1. Scraping Module
 2. Data Analytics Module
 #### Scraping Module
-My approach was to scrap the first main page which contains list of all the universities and then traverse the universities list one by one, get `href` of respective university, and get the <u>University Domain</u> which was <b> bonus part.</b><br>
+My approach was to scrap the first main page which contains list of all the universities and then traverse the universities list one by one, get `href` of respective university, and get the <u>University Domain</u> from second page which was <b> bonus part.</b><br>
-The Module is located at `src.scrapper.Scrapper.py`
+The module is located at `src.scrapper.Scrapper.py` <br>
+The scrapped data will be at location `output/scrapped-data/`
 #### Data Analytics Module
 I used two transformations in order to present the data or information in better way. <br>
 <ol>